 Watch out for policy exclusions on breast reductions.
 This means that your carrier will not cover breast reductions, no matter the reason, even if your doctor says it is medically necessary.
 It is also important to note that the combination of a high deductible and copayment requirements, sometimes make it less expensive to pay outside of your insurance.

 The majority of our patients pay for their breast reductions without insurance.
 The cost can vary depending on each case, but Dr. Slack provides all preoperative and postoperative visits at no additional cost.
 This usually includes about five visits.
 Here are the most common ways our patients pay:

 Credit: Many of our patients pay by credit card.
 This can be attractive because of various incentive and points programs available.
 Watch out for high interest rates, though.
 You may even be able to take advantage of an introductory offer and pay no interest at all.

 Cash or check: In this increasingly paperless society, you may be glad to know that we do still accept cash and checks.
 Start saving.
 You’ll be surprised at how quickly you’ll have enough for something that’s important to you, if you pay yourself instead of Starbucks.
 Better yet, quit smoking (which you need to do before surgery anyway) and you’ll save a bundle.

 Medical Financing: Companies like Prosper and CareCredit® offer convenient monthly payment options exclusively for healthcare services.
 They often have no upfront costs and no prepayment penalties, which means you can get the surgery you want sooner than later.

 Whichever way you choose to pay for your breast reduction, it is important to remember that cost is not the only (or most important) factor to consider.
 The value of a qualified plastic surgeon you can trust, and who gives you the care you need, should not be underestimated.

-Dr. Slack will be happy to offer a no-cost, no-obligation consultation to help you understand the choices available to you.
+Dr. Slack will be happy to offer a consultation to help you understand the choices available to you.